 How are college studies characterized?

 - They are focused on students’ major.

-- They require more learning outside the classroom.
+- They require more learning inside the classroom.

 - Students have to study less time.